Professor Arvid Hoffmann

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-I have published in leading journals in marketing, finance, and economics including the Journal of Marketing (A*, FT50), Journal of the Academy of Marketing Science (A*, FT50), International Journal of Research in Marketing (A*), European Journal of Marketing (A*), Marketing Letters (A), Journal of Banking and Finance (A*), Journal of Economic Behavior and Organization (A*), Journal of Consumer Affairs (A), and Journal of Business Research (A).
+I have published in leading journals in marketing, finance, and economics including the Journal of Marketing (A*, FT50), Journal of the Academy of Marketing Science (A*, FT50), Journal of Retailing (A*), International Journal of Research in Marketing (A*), European Journal of Marketing (A*), Marketing Letters (A), Journal of Banking and Finance (A*), Journal of Economic Behavior and Organization (A*), Journal of Consumer Affairs (A), and Journal of Business Research (A).

 -